Study Abroad Program Overview

 Language of Instruction

-UCEAP students will have the full support of the Alliance for Global Education Center in Pune.
+UCEAP students have the full support of the Alliance for Global Education Center in Pune.
 With extensive professional experience in study abroad in India and a well-connected local network, Alliance Center staff helps students integrate into the culture of their host country and provides assistance with academics, housing, safety, and other issues.

 for more specific details about courses, internships, research & independent study, units, orientation, and housing.

-All students will take two courses:
+All students take two courses:

 Directed Research or Internship:

 Both internships and directed research projects are conducted under close academic supervision and require relevant outside reading, regular meetings with a faculty guide, weekly journals, and a final paper or project with accompanying presentation.
-Intern managers and faculty guides will give you at least one discrete task they can accomplish in the time of their internship/research project.
+Intern managers and faculty guides give students at least one discrete task they can accomplish in the time of their internship/research project.
 The final product of the internship/directed research will be a paper and accompanying presentation that report and reflect on the student’s experience, shared during the final three days of the program.